Technology and Learning at ISO

 In 2017-18 we decided to migrate our information system to Edupage.
 We are starting operation on Edupage from 2018-19 academic year.
 We will integrate Moodle, Keystone, FAM and Finalsite to a single interface using Edupage.
 The implementation will in phases starting with student management, admissions, attendance, grades and Parents' portal and then gradually to E-learning and website.

 Implemented in 2014-15, Seniors make use of Naviance…an online college database that allows them to fully research different colleges and universities worldwide, submit applications, archive letters of recommendation and transcripts, and compete for college placement with students of institutions globally.

-We have well over 200 devices available to our students and teachers on our campus to enrich learning as well as develop student digital skills.
+We have more than 250 devices available to our students and teachers on our campus to enrich learning as well as develop student digital skills.
 We have two computer labs, one Mac and one PC, that are regularly used at all grade levels, as well as a bank of research computers in the library with access to online databases, and several student-use computers in other locations around the school.

-This year, we deployed many additional classroom technologies to enrich learning, such as document cameras expanded to include all divisions, laptop computers for teachers and specialists, and a wi-fi 'net' to cover the entire campus.
-We have also added more iPads and Laptops to our environment, this year.
+Last year, we deployed many additional classroom technologies to enrich learning, such as document cameras expanded to include all divisions, laptop computers for teachers and specialists, and a WiFi network to cover the entire campus (Campus Wide Network - CAN).
 The school now have a 1:1 dedicated Fiber Optic Leased Line for Internet along with the old VSAT.
 We are looking to double the bandwidth in near future to make it more accessible to students.

 All users of technology at ISO are expected to abide by the following Acceptable Use Protocols: